meshtastic/meshtastic/website/docs/getting-started/faq.md

 Q: How do I get the Meshtastic iOS App?
 * Answer TBD

-## Web Browser
+## WiFi / Web Browser

-Q: How can I access Meshtastic from my web browser?
+Q: How do I turn on the WiFI radio?
 * See: https://meshtastic.org/docs/software/device/device-wifi

-Q: When I turn on WiFi, bluetooth turns off.
+Q: When I turn on WiFi, Bluetooth turns off.
 Why is this?
 * Currently WiFi and Bluetooth can be turned on at the same time.

-Q: Why would I want to access Meshtastic from a web browser?
+Q: How do I access the network from my web browser?
 * Answer TBD

 ## Commmand Line / Python